Skip to Content

 How many owl species are in Florida?

 Picture a nocturnal symphony in the Sunshine State.
+You can hear a range of haunting sounds from Florida’s nighttime birds, including the distinctive monkey-like calls.
 You’ll find 15 owl species calling Florida home, from the common Eastern Screech Owl to the elusive Snowy Owl.
 Each has its unique charm, waiting for you to discover.

 What are the most common owls in Central Florida?